GlenDC/L10n.unity/package/Assets/L20n/README.txt

 and should be quite stable already.
 On top of that it means that any feature bug fixes or extensions won't break any previously tested and proven features.

-The second part is the actual Unity-specific wrapper, which consists out of a static class `L20n` and some components.
+The second part is the actual Unity-specific layer, which consists out of a static class `L20n` and some optional components.
 Translations can be made purely via code by using the `L20n` class, or by using one of the available Text Components.
 Take a look at the FAQ in case you need some extra components.